 The floor fabric is approx. two times heavier (70D), and it looks durable enough for pitching everywhere except the sharp rocks and lava.
 I’m still in doubt about the footprint necessity, especially given its price and weight.
 We prefer using our soft bicycle bags for floor protection in our long-range trips.

 The tent comes with a generously sized packing bag made from a reasonably light fabric (it doesn't match any fabric used in the tent itself).
-The bag is so huge (63×23 cm / 25×9 in according to official website) that it may easily accomodate the soaking wet tent along with its footprint attached.
+The bag is so huge (63×23 cm / 25×9 in according to official website) that it may easily accommodate the soaking wet tent along with its footprint attached.
 So you'll never have any problems while packing your tent in the bag.

 Actually, the packed tent (without the footprint) dimensions are 48×23 cm (19×9 in).
 Inside your backpack it will be compressed down to 48×18 cm (19×7 in).
-I've simulated this using 3 compression straps (applied temporary, as the manufaturer suggests against using the compression bags).
+I've simulated this using 3 compression straps (applied temporary, as the manufacturer suggests against using the compression bags).
 The packed tent is quite short (shorter than our Marmot Limelight 3P by approx. 8 cm / 3 in) which may be important for bicyclers.
-My wife couldn't fit the Marmot into her bicycle bag, but the Hilleberg's length is just right.
+My wife couldn't fit the Marmot into her bicycle pannier bag, but the Hilleberg's length is just right.

 Interestingly, when the poles are installed, you may grab the entire tent and carry it to any desired place in one part with ease.
 It’s very nice non-documented option for the tent of such size.
-Contrary, carrying the complete large dome tent is more difficult task, especially in wind.
+Contrary, carrying the complete dome tent is more difficult task, especially in wind.